-We will discuss this with you at the start of the project.
+We will discuss this at the start of the project.

-Responsive design is a term used by designers and developers to show that they have considered how the website will look on varying screen sizes, such as mobile phones, tablets and large desktops.
+Responsive design is a term used to show that designers have considered how the website will look on varying screen sizes.
+This will include mobile phones, tablets and large desktops.

 The design of the website will typically change to suit the size and dimensions of the device.